 Please consider leaving me a comment.
 I would love to get to know you.

-Would you also consider signing up for my posts via email?
+Would you consider signing up for my post by email?
 That would be such an encouragement to me.
 Thanks!

 I have linked this post to one of these fine Blog Hops.

-The post “What a Year of Drought Can Teach a Thirsty Wife” was first published on Desert Rain.
+The post “What a Stroll Down Comparison’s Back Road Can Do for a Murmuring Wife” was first published on Desert Rain.